Ceseura/CS3240/README.md

 # Homework 2
 Add more methods to the list manipulation module, also create a 'Set' class.
 See [here](https://rawgit.com/Karavis/CS3240/master/hw2/CS3240Hw2.html) for more details.

+# Lab 2
+An introduction to unit testing.
+Write and run unit tests on the program from Homework 2.
+See [here](https://rawgit.com/Karavis/CS3240/master/lab2/CS3240Lab2.html) for more details.